SerhiiCho/tiny-logger/README.md

 ## Set file path

 For setting up the path for all log files you can call `setPath` method in your bootstrap file.
 Logger is a [singleton](https://en.wikipedia.org/wiki/Singleton_pattern) class and `new()` method returns an instance of it.

+> Please remember!
+If you want to use logger in a cron scripts or WordPress hook, you need to call `setPath()` at the very first step of the script execution, it means that your project might have multiple places where you need to set path for your logs.
+If you don't want to call `setPath()` you can just pass the path to a `tiny_log()` function as a third argument. _See example below in Usage section._

 ```php
 \Serhii\TinyLogger\Logger::new()->setPath('logs/errors.log');